alexbrand/papers/Algorithms for Scalable Synchronization on SharedMemory Multiprocessors.md

 ```

 # Barriers
-## Centralized barriers
-Centralized barriers employ a single shared memory location that processors update to indicate their arrival.
 ### Counting Barrier
 * Initialize `count` variable to P, where P is the number of processors
 * When arriving at barrier, decrement `count` atomically